Sunday, September 30, 2012

 Lundgren, seeing Marlowe and perhaps putting pieces together

-So meanwhile Carmen's smitten chauffeur--part of a long string of them thanks to her druggy nymphomania-- followed her to Geiger's house, sneaked in through the back, and he had a gun and the gun went off as guns will.
-The chauffer leaps into the Sternwood car and blazes out the back driveway.
-Marlow sees another car, that's also been staking out the house from down the street, pull out and follow the chauffer.
-Marlowe doesn't pursue them, but goes inside to find Carmen with Geiger's body at her feet, oblivious.
-Geiger's own chauffeur, Lundgren (above), is seemingly absent.
-He helps Brody with the books the next day but when Lundgren later finds out that Brody has the compromising photo of Carmen he thinks Brody shot Geiger, so he returns the favor and plugs Brody in his apartment the following night, while Marlowe is questioning him.
+The night of Geiger's murder, Carmen's smitten chauffeur--part of a long string of them thanks to her druggy nymphomania--perhaps waiting outside for Carmen as she drugs it up in Geiger's house, sneaks in through the back, and, well "he had a gun and the gun went off as guns will."
+The chauffeur freaks out once he realizes he's killed Geiger, and sees Carmen way too druggy to even know what's going on.
+So he leaps into the Sternwood car and blazes out the back driveway.
+Marlowe snaps out of his semi-doze, and sees another car, that's also been staking out the house from down the street, pull out and follow the chauffeur.
+Marlowe doesn't pursue them, but goes inside to find Carmen, high as a kite, in a sexy black kimono, with Geiger's body at her feet.
+She is completely oblivious, fascinating with hitting her knee and observing the reflexive kick.
+Geiger's own chauffeur, Lundgren (above), is seemingly absent; he helps Brody--Gladys' boyfriend and a small-time grifter --pack up and hide the books the next day but when Lundgren later finds out that Brody has the compromising photos of Carmen he thinks Brody shot Geiger, so he returns the favor and plugs Brody in his apartment the following night, while Marlowe is questioning him.

-Shortly before answering the door Brody confesses he did follow the Sternwood chauffeur and came up to his parked car and "played copper," and that the chauffeur "acted rattled, so I sapped him down."
+Shortly before answering the door, Brody confesses he did follow the Sternwood chauffeur, who he found parked on the side of the road.
+Brody came up to his parked car and "played copper.
+He acted rattled, so I sapped him down."
 The way Brody says this however, shifting in his chair and avoiding Marlow's eye contact, makes it seem like a lie.

 So who did kill the Sternwood chauffeur way out on Lido Pier, if wasn't Brody?
 Was it Carol Lundgren?
 Was it Eddie Mars or his thug, Canino?
 Why would Brody cover for Canino and how did he get the picture?
+Is Brody even affiliated with Mars?
+It would seem like a conflict of interest, since Mars was already leeching off the Sternwoods via the Sean Regan incident.
 Did Brody think the Sternwood chauffeur was alive when he left him 'sapped down'?
-Apparently Hawks didn't know either and called Chandler in the middle of the night once to ask him.
+Apparently Hawks didn't know either and called Chandler, waking him in the middle of the night once during production to ask him.
 Even Chandler didn't know.

-It was probaby Brody, who was staking out Geiger's place that night to see if he could get some blackmail leads on their operation.
-Clearly Agnes, who was working as a front for Geiger's book operation, had hooked up with Brody as the muscle for her own shakedown of Carmen.
+It was probably Brody, who was staking out Geiger's place that night to see if he could get some blackmail leads on their operation.
+Clearly Agnes, who was working as a front for Geiger's book operation, had hooked up with Brody as the muscle for her own shakedown of Carmen via Vivian (the kind of thing Eddie Mars wouldn't approve of - like double dipping).
 This leads to Brody's blackmail attempt on Vivian Sternwood with the recovered picture of Carmen from the scene of Geiger's murder, the picture Vivian brings to Marlowe the next morning.

 Meanwhile Agnes has her hooks into a avatar / boyfriend for her dirty deeds, a funny little guy in a gray suit named Harry Jones.

-The key as far as understanding Marlowe's motivations to keep going on the Regan angle, enduring even a later contradictory order from the D.A., brings us full circle back to the restored D.A.'s office scene: After dismissing Cronjager and Ohls and ripping up the pages in the transcription of Marlowe's disposition, he tells him to keep digging, on behalf of his friend, the Colonel.
-This is why Marlowe later shirks off pressure 'from the DA's office' to keep plugging.
+The key as far as understanding Marlowe's motivations to keep going on the Regan angle, enduring even a later contradictory order from the D.A., brings us full circle back to the rediscovered D.A.'s office scene: After dismissing Cronjager and Ohls, the DA rips up the pages in the transcription of Marlowe's disposition and tells him to keep digging, on behalf of his friend, the Colonel.
+This is why Marlowe later shirks off pressure 'from the DA's office' to stop digging.
 Marlowe doesn't run back to the D.A. after Ohls tells him this and say "Gee, boss, but last night you said..."
-I've learned this is how you get promoted, by doing what the big bosses privately want you to do even if, later, they publicly tell you to stop.
-Sometimes the way things get done that your superior wants done but can't authorize is that you do them and then the superior yells at you, to cover his ass.
-So the things is done and you were punished so the boss's hands are clean.
-But then, to the miffed shock of your fellow employees, you're promoted.
-Why did you get promoted even though you got yelled at?
-Understanding this, the seemingly contradictory statements like "I seem to rate pretty high (on being fired for insubordination) are understood.
-Thus, Marlowe becomes an agent through which the D.A. can operate outside the law.
+I've learned this is how you get promoted, by doing what the big bosses say privately they want you to do even if, later, they publicly tell you to stop.
+Sometimes the way things get done that your superior can't authorize is that you do them and then the superior yells at you, to cover his ass, then promotes you once the heat's off.
+So the thing is done that needed doing and you were punished so the boss's hands are clean.
+Understanding this, the seemingly contradictory statements like "I seem to rate pretty high on that" (on being fired for insubordination) are understood in this context.
+Thus, Marlowe becomes an agent through which the D.A. can operate outside the law's limits, as needed.
+And this explains why Marlowe keeps digging even after being warned off by everyone including Ohls.

-I like the way Cronjager and later Marlowe sit on the edge of the DA's desk - like they're two sons at the desk of their dad, comfortable with his benign rulership, Marlowe becomes a privileged knight the old boy network that makes the D.A. a mirror of General Sternwood.
+I like the way Cronjager and later Marlowe sit on the edge of the DA's desk - like they're two sons at the desk of their dad, comfortable with his benign rulership, competing for his favor.
+Marlowe becomes the prodigal, the privileged knight of the old boy network that makes the D.A. a King Arthur to General Sternwood's fisher king.
 The unspoken bond between these old scions is the core of the momentum of the film.
 Vivian is the one who made that request that Marlowe stop but he ignores it, suspecting she's hiding some dark secret that needs to come to light because "it's cleaner."
+He's hired by the General and encouraged (off the record) by the D.A., two kings he obeys from a recognition of their lack of, as Sternwood puts it, victorian hypocrisy, it's a service of love rather than from a blind worship of power or title.

-Through watching both versions of BIG SLEEP mixed together, flipping the awesome DVD, I am happy, General.
-For as a film lover in the 21st century I have the privilege, denied to so many of our ancestors, of instant access to thousands of classic movies.
-It's like a finishing metatextual touch from God this 'preview' version, for the film itself is all about 'duplications,' and doubles not just on page 116 of Ben Hur 1860, but the pair of Mars' more menacing nighttime thugs (Huck and Canino) doubling for Mars' daytime, more comical and unthreatening version (Pete and Sydney "that's what the man said, he said that").
+Through watching both versions of BIG SLEEP mixed together, flipping the awesome DVD, I am happy, General, as if deserving all I get for my mid-life crises, for enduring the long cocktease that lonesome rainy Sunday with that girl, has paid off, I have two versions of my favorite film in the world.
+It's like a finishing metatextual touch from God, because this 'preview' version, for the film itself is all about 'duplications,' and doubles not just on page 116 of Ben Hur 1860, but the pair of Mars' more menacing nighttime thugs (Huck and Canino) doubling for Mars' daytime, more comical and unthreatening version (Pete and Sydney "that's what the man said, he said that").
 There are also the two versions of the father (the D.A. and General Sternwood); the two versions of the femme fatale (Carmen and Agnes); and the two versions of the sexually mature 'good' girl (Dorothy Malone in the bookstore and Vivian).
 There's the two versions of Agnes' patsy, Joe Brody and Harry Jones, and so forth.
 What does it all mean?
-That veils and boundaries are crossed here, between the obscenely rich and the obscenely greedy, between night and day, death and life.
-Each person Marlowe encounters echoes another he met earlier until finally he runs out of buffers and faces the banal face of his opponent, one whom--it should be noted--never comes off as hostile or menacing at all -- "he just pays someone to do it for (him)."
+Veils and boundaries are crossed here, between the obscenely rich and the obscenely broke, between night and day, death and life, drugged sleep and waking from a bad dream.
+Each person Marlowe encounters echoes another he met earlier until finally he runs out of buffers and the banal face of his opponent, one whom--it should be noted--never comes off as hostile or menacing at all -- "he just pays someone to do it for (him)"

-In the meantime, as God is my witness, I'll never go to bed early again, not when I can re-watch THE BIG SLEEP and ponder the mystery of who killed the chauffeur and what the hell happened in that sexy bookstore during the fade-out to night, and why there's no one around today with the masculine cool of Hawks or the low voice sexy of Bacall, and how the hell that damned good looking girl I brought in the Sunday rain to the Film Forum would stop calling me.
+In the meantime, as God is my witness, I'll never go to bed early again, not when I can re-watch THE BIG SLEEP over and over, flipping the disc from one version to another, and ponder the mystery of who killed the chauffeur and what the hell happened in that sexy bookstore during the fade, and why there's no one around today with the masculine cool of Hawks and Bogart, or the low voice sexy of Bacall, and why in the hell that damned good looking girl I brought in the Sunday rain to the Film Forum would stop calling me.
 All we need to know is that Bogie and Bacall both radiate such alchemically rich magic both separately and together that time stands still and the fine print of the plot fades into the dripping shadows of time like the last, chuckling gasp of Harry Jones.
 Bet that Agnes of yours wouldn't turn it down.
+Even knowing it would be her last.

 NOTES